jhuapl-boss/boss-test/system_test/docs/BossCutoutSystemTest.md

 This test is expected to traverse a large region of the coordinate frame, eventually forcing Boss to encounter a full cache miss.
 The duration of each write is recorded.

 Expects the same parameters as *cutout_read_throughput_position_test()*.

+---
+#### cutout_write_throughput_size_position_test()
+Sequence of consecutive uploads of cutouts that increase in size and translate along one or more coordinate axes.
+If a "delta" is given for an axis, then each sequential read will increase in size along that axis.
+The starting position of each cutout is incremented by the size of the cutout; for example, if the cutouts expand on the x-axis, then their start positions also move along the x-axis.
+This test is expected to traverse a large region of the coordinate frame, eventually forcing Boss to encounter a full cache miss.
+The duration of each write is recorded.

+Expects the same parameters as *cutout_read_throughput_position_test()*.

+---
+#### cutout_read_throughput_size_position_test()
+Similar to *cutout_write_throughput_size_position_test()*, but performs downloads instead of uploads.